-The School Development Plan is tightly focused on raising standards of student achievement and behaviour for learning, and there have been significant improvements in examination results, at GCSE and A level, over recent years.
-We are a specialist school in Mathematics and Computing.
-In 2016, the school achieved 61% 5A-C (including English and Maths).
+The School Development Plan is tightly focused on raising standards of student achievement and behaviour for learning, significant and there have been improvements in examination results, at GCSE and A level, over recent years.
+In 2017, the school achieved 61% 5A\-C (including English and Maths).
+In 2018, the school achieved 64% of GCSE students gaining 5+ standard passes including English and Maths.
+In Science in 2018, 71% of GCSE students gained 2+standard previous year.